francocruces/MioConnect/README.md

 * An infinite loop lets the application listen for events
 * A keyboard interrupt (Ctrl+C) will trigger disconnect messages and end the program

+# Project files

+## `main.py`

+This file contains the main loop for the application.

+## `src`

+* `config.py`: Settings for the application.
+Details under "How to run" section.
+* `myo.py`: Class for a myo, handles device info and prints it nicely
+* `myodriver.py`: Driver for myo connection and data handling.

+## `src/public`

+Contains files that are taken from another project following their respective licenses.

+* `bglib.py`:  BGLib implementations for Bluegiga BLE112 Bluetooth Smart module.
+* `myohw.py`: A partial transcription of myohw.h file released by Thalmic Labs Inc.

 # Issues

 * Not tested on Linux or OS X, but should work the same way.